 - They don’t take a lot of time or energy to make, which makes them a great option for days when you’re in pain or extra fatigued.
-All you need is a blender, like the Magic Bullet Blender!
+All you need is a blender, like the Omega blender!

 - Smoothies are versatile – there are ENDLESS flavour combos so you can make them everyday and never get bored!